mattestrada01/Haunted-Heights/README.md

 # Haunted Heights 👻

 Haunted Heights is a fully custom-built 2D platformer video game developed in Java without the use of external libraries or game engines.
-Every mechanic—from collision detection to enemy AI—was hand-coded from scratch.
+Every mechanic, from collision detection to enemy AI, was hand-coded from scratch.

 ## 🎮 Features